cwshu/NCTU_OS_2015_HW3/spec.rst

    - ``major``, ``minor``

-      device number [4]_ for device holding memory mapped file. doesn't discussed in this HW.
+      device number [4]_ for device holding memory mapped file.
+This is not discussed in this HW.

    a.
-First, find the process name. it is code and data segment of your program.
+First, find the process name. it can point you to the code and data segments of your program.
       Code and Data segment infomation are stored in executable file (in ELF format).
-      It is memory mapped from executable file to memory, so the procfs show the name of executable in these VMAs.
+      It is memory mapped from the executable file to memory, so the procfs show the name of executable in these VMAs.

       We can use permission to distinguish each other.
       Code segment has read and execute permission.